gurinina/2025_RNA-Seq-Analysis/README_students.md

    - We'll do this for each of the three modules with GitHub repos

 > From now on, **work only inside `students_notes/`**.
 Anything you create or edit there is yours and won’t interfere with course updates.

+Now go to the build pane and click on the dropdown menu 'Build Book' and select 'bookdown:gitbook'.

+This should now knit the course module and output the .html file in RStudio Viewer.

 ---